seerkong/kana.c/README.md

 cp ./build/macosx/x86_64/release/tbox.config.h ./lib/tbox/
 ```

-# A pamphlet about Kunu
+# A pamphlet about Kana
 Well, here we go.
-You want to learn Kunu?
+You want to learn Kana?
 Sure, okay.
-But first, bear in mind that Kunu isn’t done yet.
+But first, bear in mind that Kana isn’t done yet.
 And it does very little.

 The examples can be found in ./examples folder